News

 And learn about Amateur Astronomers, Inc. the Astronomy club that makes its home at Sperry Observatory located on the campus of Union College in Cranford, NJ and how you can …

-“What’s Up: A Down to Earth Sky Guide” – It’s December and it’s the first Friday of the month.
-What does that mean?
-It’s time for our monthly presentation on what you can see in the sky for the current month.
-Join us as we learn what planets, constellations, possible meteor showers, Moon phases and more will be visible in the December night sky.
-And there may be some space news too!
-This presentation is given in an educational, fun and easy to understand format for most ages.
-So, come to Sperry Observatory for an interesting and informative evening.
-Talk to members of AAI who are always willing to share their knowledge of astronomy.
+It is the first Friday of October.
+That means it is time for our monthly presentation on what you can see in the night sky during the current month.
+Join us this Friday to learn what constellations, planets, Moon phases and more are visible in the night sky during the month of October.
+And talk to members of AAI who are always willing to share their knowledge of astronomy.

 And learn about Amateur Astronomers, Inc. the Astronomy club that makes its home at Sperry Observatory located on the campus of Union College in Cranford, NJ and how you can …